Datatilsynet (Norway) - 24/00793-9

 Holding

-The DPA found the controller violated Article 24 and 32 GDPR.
-The data confidentiality was not preserved.
+The data confidentiality was violated.
 Personal data became freely available to approximately 1,200 employees and 12,000 students of the controller.
-Furthermore, the controller had no adequate log control in place, which made impossible to assess how many people accessed the data.
+Furthermore, the controller had no adequate log control in place, which made it impossible to assess how many people accessed the data.
 At the same time, the controller failed to implement internal procedures and employees’ training in reference to usage of MS Teams.
 Also, the initial setting was incorrect, as there was no control over employees accessed to data stored within MS Teams or to discover the unauthorised access in advance.

 The DPA admitted the controller properly handled the breach and updated the MS Teams settings.
 Nevertheless, the gravity of the breach, in particular the number of people who potentially had accessed to the data and the categories of data involved required an appropriate reaction of the DPA.
 The DPA decided then to fine the controller NOK 150,000 (approximately €12,700).